-• The p-value of the test is lower than alpha level (0.05) so we reject the null hypothesis and conclude that there is statistically significant difference between the overall satisfaction medians of the two customer types.
+- Since there are two groups in comparison, we use the results shown in "2-Sample Test, Normal Approximation". - The p-value of the test is lower than alpha level (0.05) and we reject the null hypothesis and claim that there is statistically significant difference between the overall satisfaction of the two customer types.